Skip to main content

 What you need to be aware of

-Even though no fee free credit cards don’t charge you an annual fee, you will still pay costs if you go over your credit limit, don’t clear your bill before interest is charged or miss or make late payments.
+Even though no fee credit cards don’t charge you an annual fee, you will still pay costs if you go over your credit limit, don’t clear your bill before interest is charged or miss or make late payments.

 In the vast majority of cases there are also fees levied for using the card to make cash withdrawals, or make "cash like" transactions such as buying shares.
 Fees may also be charged if you use the card overseas.